Washington Park building in flames Monday morning

-WASHINGTON PARK, Mo. – A fire destroyed a house in Washington Park on Monday morning.
+WASHINGTON PARK, Ill. – A fire destroyed a house in Washington Park on Monday morning.

 According to reports, firefighters responded to Portland Place around 4:00 a.m.
 FOX 2’s Nissan Rogue Runner Reporter Nic Lopez caught footage of flames consuming the building.